 It is not distance but what you do at the end of the shift that determines if the assignment is far enough away to qualify as a travel assignment.
 If you work a travel contract but return home at the end of the shift, you cannot deduct miles or meals, and all tax-free per diems or stipends are taxable.
 Sad, but true.
 The 50-mile radius is an internal company benchmark for their own policies or a facility rule for premium pay.
 They are not based on IRS guidelines.

 Lastly, just because you sleep away from home, does not mean that an assignment 30 miles away qualifies you.
 It still has to be farther than a normal commute for a local.
 Maybe 90 min or more?

 Record-keeping can be frustrating for travelers, and we realize that.
-However, if you were audited and did not have those records, you could the tax-free status of the per diems and other reimbursements.
+However, if you were audited and did not have those records, you risk the tax-free status of the per diems and other reimbursements.
 That can add up to about 15-25% of the total in taxes.
 (Ouch!)